-Workout of the Week: Broken 300s
+Workout of the Week: Threshold 18K

 This is a great swim workout that helps athletes become comfortable swimming at different speeds.